 POST /api/v1/integration/discord/{discordIntegrationId}/update Content-Type: application/json { "name": "Updated Support Bot", "description": "Enhanced customer support bot with new features", "handle": "help", "ephemeral": true, "sessionDuration": 7200000, "stream": true }http

 All parameters from the create endpoint are supported in updates.
-You can modify basic information like name and description, update security credentials including appId, botToken, and publicKey, change the slash command handle, adjust behavior settings like ephemeral messages and streaming, and update session management options including sessionDuration and contactCollection.
+You can modify basic information like name and description, update security credentials including appId, botToken, and publicKey, change the slash command handle, adjust behavior settings like ephemeral messages and streaming, update session management options including sessionDuration and contactCollection, and configure sender restrictions via allowFrom.

 Important Update Considerations